roy-harmon/UniversaLIS/README.md

 An LIS system for ASTM/CLSI-compliant clinical laboratory instruments, written in C#.
 Originally created for Siemens IMMULITE systems, but expanded to work with any system that complies with ASTM-1381/1394 or CLSI-LIS1-A/LIS2-A2 specifications.

 The UniversaLIS project handles communication with laboratory instruments, transmitting data between connected analyzers and an internal SQLite database.
-The REST-LIS project (see below) has been added to enable communication via REST API for transmitting data to and from the SQLite database.
+The RESTLIS project (see below) has been added to enable communication via REST API for transmitting data to and from the SQLite database.

 ## Installation